DrenMaisey/WorkaroundNote/MultiRDP with MimiKatz.md

 of course the RDP service must alredy be enabled and activated

-the MultiRDP will be alive till the console remai open.
-That's not a definitive upgrade of the multirdp
+the MultiRDP will be alive till the reboot of the computer/server.
+That's not a definitive upgrade of the multirdp.